 We believe that no one should have to decide between paying for monthly expenses and having enough food to eat.
 United Way of Midland County works with over 30 local agencies who can assist those who are in need of food resources.
 Call 211 to get connected to the resources that you need.
 Don’t go without.

-Produce from these community gardens will once again help supply Midland Fresh, the Mobile Farm Stand that debuted last year that provides produce for all throughout the community at designated locations.
+Produce from local community gardens will once again help supply Midland Fresh, the Mobile Farm Stand that debuted in 2017 that provides produce for all throughout the community at designated locations.
 Midland Fresh is an innovative solution to overcoming the transportation barriers to access healthy food.
 Serving people where they live, this collaboration brings fresh produce directly to neighborhoods across the City of Midland and Midland County on a weekly basis with the goal of “Healthy Food.
 Healthy Eating.
 Healthy Community.”
 Midland Fresh is also a product of collaboration within Midland County Hunger Connections and was spearheaded by Kurt Faust of Coach Step-Up, Inc., who built the mobile farm stand with Chris Shirk.
 Additional produce for Midland Fresh will be provided by Hidden Harvest and the Midland County Emergency Food Pantry Network.